 - Student Teacher Coordinators (other than University employees)

 - Market research done by off campus business

-- A completed Independent Contractor Payment Request and a form W-9 (included on payment request form) completed by the contractor sent with appropriate approvals to the Accounting Office.
+- For one time payments under $2500.00 a completed Independent Contractor Payment Request and a form W-9 (included on payment request form) completed by the contractor sent with appropriate approvals to the Accounting Office.
 Cumulative annual payments over $600.00 will be reportable to the IRS on form 1099 MISC.

 - Travel Payments to Independent Contractors